-For the three and six months ended November 30, 2022 and 2021 LIQUIDITY AND CAPITAL RESOURCES On October 6, 2022, the Company closed a first tranche of 1,494,665 units, consisting of one common share and one transferable warrant, and 1,460,546 FT shares for total gross proceeds of \$273,660.
-Subsequent to November 30, 2022 the Company closed a second tranche of a private placement for gross proceeds of \$134,700 consisting of 1,102,667 non flow-through units and 472,727 flow-through shares.
-As at November 30, 2022, the Company had current assets totaling \$218,826 comprised of cash, receivables, and prepaid expenses and deposits.
-At November 30, 2022, the Company had working capital deficit of \$745,645 (May 31, 2022: working capital of \$42,930).
+During the year ended May 31, 2022, the Company closed a private placement by issuing a total of 8,333,337 FT shares for gross proceeds of \$1,500,001.

+During the year ended May 31, 2022, the Company issued 400,000 common shares pursuant to the exercise of options for total gross proceeds of \$55,000.

 As the Company has no revenues, its ability to fund operations is dependent upon its ability to secure financing through the sale of equity or assets, or to obtain loans.
 While the Company has been successful in obtaining the necessary financing through the issuance of common shares and loans from related parties in the past, there is no assurance it will be able to raise funds in this manner in the future and there remain material uncertainties that may cast significant doubt as to the Company's ability to continue as a going concern.
 The Company's trade and other payables are due in the short term.

-OFF-BALANCE SHEET ARRANGEMENTS The Company does not have any off-balance sheet arrangements.
+OFF-BALANCE SHEET ARRANGEMENTS

+The Company does not have any off-balance sheet arrangements.